Yishak-Ali/AdventureWorks-Business-Analytics/README.md

 The data used for this project is available at this [Github repository](https://github.com/lorint/AdventureWorks-for-Postgres?tab=readme-ov-file), which provides the scripts needed to set up the OLTP database for Postgres.

-The orignal sample data for AdventureWorks was created and made accessible by Microsoft for training and testing their stack (e.g. MS SQL Server) but has since been adopted for other applications like Postgres, as is the case here.
+The orignal sample data for AdventureWorks was created and made accessible by Microsoft for training and testing their stack (e.g. MS SQL Server) but has since been adapted for other applications like Postgres, as is the case here.

 ## How to Use

 1. Setup local Postgres database via two options:

-	1. Option 1: Direct setup:
+	1. Option 1 - Direct setup:
 		1. Download the [adventure_works-oltp-install-script](https://github.com/Yishak-Ali/AdventureWorks-Business-Analytics/tree/main/adventure_works-oltp-install-script) folder which has the SQL install script and preprocessed CSV data files modified to work with Postgres.

 		2. Run the following in your terminal / command prompt to set up a new local Postgres database and load the data: